SpikeInterface/spikeinterface/doc/modules/qualitymetrics/synchrony.rst

 Complexity is calculated by counting the number of spikes (i.e. non-empty bins) that occur at the same sample index, within and across spike trains.

-Synchrony metrics can be computed for different syncrony sizes (>1), defining the number of simultanous spikes to count.
+Synchrony metrics can be computed for different synchrony sizes (>1), defining the number of simultaneous spikes to count.